0x2c7/ruby_jard/website/docs/commands/filter.md

 | `jard filter clear` | | |
 | `jard filter switch` | | |

-Ruby Jard has a strong filtering system.
-This system consists of a filter mode, included list, and excluded list.
+Ruby Jard has a powerful filtering system.
+This system consists of a filter mode, include list, and exclude list.
 Filter mode is how Ruby Jard reacts to control flow commands.
-See [filter](/docs/guides/filter) for more information.
+See the [filter docs](/docs/guides/filter) for more information.

 **Examples:**